volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 The next step is to define **action types**.

-As you should remember, actions are plain JavaScript objects.
+As you should know, actions are plain JavaScript objects.

 They must have a `type` property that indicates the type of action being performed.